samuel-skean/samuel-skean.github.io/content/blog/beginner-resources.md

     This was my go-to resource for reviewing Go when I had to help teach it a few semesters ago.
 It's a simple intro to a famously simple language, and it highlights both my favorite and least favorite  aspects of the language.
 It's surprisingly comprehensive for its ~1 hour 20 minute runtime, too.
 I also have to mention [*Storing Data in Control Flow*](https://research.swtch.com/pcdata) by Russ Cox, simply because it finally made me realize that concurrency can make code *way* simpler, even if it doesn't speed things up.
 - [*Learn Rust with Entirely Too Many Linked Lists*](https://rust-unofficial.github.io/too-many-lists/) by Aria Desires

     This one is *brilliant*.
-Full disclosure: I haven't quite gotten through it - I'm still a little scared of `unsafe`, and I don't have time at the moment.
-But it mixes snark and content really well, and Rust is one of the most interesting new languages of the 21st century.
+I've gotten through all of this except for the part implementing cursors.
+It mixes snark and content really well, and Rust is one of the most interesting new languages of the 21st century.
 Before starting, you should know how to write a linked-list in a language like C or C++.
 Exposure to functional languages (especially OCaml or F#) will also help, but isn't necessary.

 I'll update this as I find other great resources.